 For the most part, a parent can only be ordered to pay child support for a limited amount of time.
-Usually, the extent of those limits begins at the time that a court order is instituted by a judge and ends on the 18thbirthday of your child or the date that he or she graduates from high school- whichever occurs later.
+Usually, the extent of those limits begins when a court order is instituted by a judge and ends on the 18thbirthday of your child or the date that they graduate from high school- whichever occurs later.

 It is the case for some children that they will need to be supported past their high school years and into young adulthood or even later.
 Today's blog post from the Law Office of Bryan Fagan will focus on how special needs children are cared for as they begin to "age out" of the typical child support years.

-A lot of handling this issue well for parents comes in knowing what benefits are available for disabled persons as well as a willingness and ability to pay the child support as ordered by a family court judge.
-The amount of child support that you would be expected to pay can offer differs from the guidelines level of support that is prescribed within the Texas Family Code.
+A lot of handling this issue well for parents comes in knowing what benefits are available for disabled persons and a willingness and ability to pay the child support as ordered by a family court judge.
+The amount of child support you would be expected to pay can offer differs from the guidelines level of support prescribed within the Texas Family Code.

 The basics of child support as they relate to individuals with special needs

 To start with, the guideline levels of child support as outlined in the Texas Family Code are presumed to be in the best interests of your child.
 If the judge in your case, or you and your spouse in mediation, believe that setting up a child support obligation based on the guidelines would not be appropriate, then you may deviate from those figures.

 Your child's age, the available financial resources for the support of your child, both you and your spouse's ability to provide financially for the child as well as educational/medical or other costs for the child will be looked at to determine what amount of child support is fair based on the circumstances of your child and your family.